sahaswap/dummy/README.md

 ' this is a sub-50 ms no-op in the typical case.
 DrainPrewarmAndCleanup

+' Cookie warm-up (see WARM_PROFILE_COOKIES_ENABLED / WarmEdgeProfileCookies).
+' Logged explicitly here - greppable in osint_debug.log - so runs can be
+' correlated against the "captchaFlagged=" count logged at BATCH ALL end ' to see whether this actually moves the needle over time.
+If WARM_PROFILE_COOKIES_ENABLED Then
+WarmEdgeProfileCookies
+LogStep "BATCH ALL: cookie warm-up RAN before main pass (WARM_PROFILE_COOKIES_ENABLED=True)" Else
+LogStep "BATCH ALL: cookie warm-up SKIPPED (WARM_PROFILE_COOKIES_ENABLED=False)" End If

 ' Single main pass with inline retries.
 A task whose PDF lands at ' CAPTCHA size is requeued into the same pool (with a growing ' backoff so we don't immediately re-trip the same block) instead